Pelvic inflammatory disease

 Other less common causes include:

-• from a termination of pregnancy (abortion) procedure
+• after a termination of pregnancy (abortion) procedure

 • after pelvic operations

-• the first few weeks after delivery of a baby
+• in the first few weeks after delivery of a baby

 • from spread of infections from nearby organs, eg, appendicitis.

-• have had a new sexual partner in the past 3 months
+• had a new sexual partner in the past 3 months

-• have more than 1 sex partner or have a sex partner who has other sex partners
+• more than 1 sex partner or have a sex partner who has other sex partners

-• have had an STI in the past 12 months
+• had an STI in the past 12 months

-• have had an IUD insertion – (the small increased risk is usually within the first 3 weeks after the insertion).
+• had an IUD insertion – (the small increased risk is usually within the first 3 weeks after the insertion)

 • pain or tenderness in your lower abdomen (tummy)